She Killed in Ecstasy: Production

-The film was shot in July 1970 in Calp, Spain, less than a month after finishing his previous film Vampyros Lesbos (1971).
+The film was shot in July 1970 in Calp, Spain, less than a month after finishing his previous film Vampyros Lesbos (1971) and a month before Miranda's death.
 Franco utilized the same cinematographer, film editor, and film composers as he had on Vampyros Lesbos as well as some of the cast including Soledad Miranda, Ewa Strömberg and Paul Muller.

 The architecture of Ricardo Bofill features prominently in the film, in particular Xanadu.

 The film re-uses plot elements from Franco's previous films Miss Muerte and Venus in Furs (1969).

 Release

 She Killed in Escstacy was released on December 10, 1971, in Germany.

 The film was released on DVD in the United States by Synapse Films in 2000.
 It was subsequently re-released by Image Entertainment in 2004.
 Both versions are currently out of print.

 Severin Films released the film on April 14, 2015, for the first time on Blu-ray in the United States.

 Reception

 The online film database Allmovie gave the film their lowest rating of one star out of five, but noted that "A distinctive visual style, replete with surrealistic photography by Manuel Merino, sets this film apart from scores of similar sex-horror entries flooding the market in the early 1970s."
 Assistant professor Danny Shipka of Louisiana State University referred to the film as "one of Franco's strongest of the 70's", praising actress Soledad Miranda for the "most intense performance of her career".
 Shipka went on to note that the film contains all the excesses of Franco's filmmaking including "stilted dialogue" and "scenes that stretch out for extra ordinary periods of time".